Battle of Amami-Ōshima: Battle

 Early the following morning, the ship was chased by four Japanese Coast Guard vessels, who ordered it to halt, and fired 25 warning shots upon the ship when those orders were ignored.
 A six-hour firefight ensued, in which over 1,000 machine gun rounds were fired by both sides; the North Korean crew were said to have wielded shoulder-held rocket launchers.

 The North Korean trawler was meanwhile hit by a number of 20 mm rounds.
 Several explosions not directly related to Japanese attacks rocked the ship before it was sunk.
 According to The Guardian, "fifteen survivors were seen clinging to a buoy in heavy seas, but the Japanese ships were ordered to ignore them because of fears that they would use force to resist capture".
 Two bodies were recovered, thirteen more persons were declared missing and presumed dead several days later.
+According to the then-navigational officer on board JCGS Inasa, the ship positioned itself upwind of the sinking suspicious ship and dropped lifebuoys, but no survivors were recovered.

 The Special Boarding Unit was mobilized to board the ship, but did not do so as they had to wait for official orders from the Japanese Defense Agency.
 The ship sank before such orders arrived.

 Aftermath

 In 2003 the trawler was raised by the Japanese to confirm its origin and intentions.
 Inspection of the hull determined it was of North Korean origin and most likely an infiltration and spy vessel.
 It was revealed that the vessel was camouflaged as a Chinese or Japanese fishing boat and that it could reach a speed of 33 kn, far faster than any commercial trawler.
 The ship also contained a hidden double-hatch located in the stern to be used as an exit door for speedboats.

 Once the inspections were completed, the hull was displayed at the Japanese Coast Guard Museum Yokohama in Yokohama, where the trawler became a popular tourist attraction.
 The Nippon Foundation proposed to the JCG to keep the damaged hull to educate the public instead of scrapping it.

-Among the items found in the trawler include anti-aircraft guns, a B-10 recoilless rifle, a SA-16 MANPAD, RPG-7s, a PKM machine gun and Type 88 assault rifles.
+Among the items found in the trawler include anti-aircraft guns, a B-10 recoilless rifle, an SA-16 MANPAD, RPG-7s, a PKM machine gun and Type 88 assault rifles.